splunk/public-o11y-docs/gdi/opentelemetry/components/probabilistic-sampler-processor.rst

 Consistent probability sampling requires that for any span in a given trace, if a sampler with lesser sampling probability selects the span for sampling, then the span will also be selected by a sampler configured with greater sampling probability.

-Completeness property
+Achieve complete sampling
 ----------------------------------

+Consider these guidelines when deploying multiple collectors with different sampling probabilities in a system.
+For example, a collector serving frontend servers can be configured with smaller sampling probability than a collector serving backend servers, without breaking sub-trace completeness.

 A trace is complete when all of its members are sampled.
 A "sub-trace" is complete when all of its descendents are sampled.

-Ordinarily, Trace and Logging SDKs configure parent-based samplers which decide to sample based on the Context, because it leads to completeness.
+Ordinarily, trace and logging SDKs configure parent-based samplers, which sample based on the context.

+Results might be incomplete if:

-When non-root spans or logs make independent sampling decisions instead of using the parent-based approach (for example, using the ``TraceIDRatioBased`` sampler for a non-root span), incompleteness may result, and when spans and log records are independently sampled in a processor, as by this component, the same potential for completeness arises.
-The consistency guarantee helps minimimize this issue.
+* Non-root spans or logs make independent sampling decisions instead of using the parent-based approach, for example by using the ``TraceIDRatioBased`` sampler for a non-root span.

-Consistent probability samplers can be safely used with a mixture of probabilities and preserve sub-trace completeness, provided that child spans and log records are sampled with probability greater than or equal to the parent context.
+* A processor like this one samples spans and log records independently.

-Using 1%, 10% and 50% probabilities for example, in a consistent probability scheme the 50% sampler must sample when the 10% sampler does, and the 10% sampler must sample when the 1% sampler does.
-A three-tier system could be configured with 1% sampling in the first tier, 10% sampling in the second tier, and 50% sampling in the bottom tier.
+To minimize this issue, be consistent.
+To use 1%, 10% and 50% probabilities in a consistent probability scheme, the 50% sampler must sample when the 10% sampler does, and the 10% sampler must sample when the 1% sampler does.
+You can configure a three-tier system with 1% sampling in the first tier, 10% sampling in the second tier, and 50% sampling in the bottom tier.
 In this configuration, 1% of traces will be complete, 10% of traces will be sub-trace complete at the second tier, and 50% of traces will be sub-trace complete at the third tier thanks to the consistency property.

-.. note:: Consider these guidelines when deploying multiple collectors with different sampling probabilities in a system.
-For example, a collector serving frontend servers can be configured with smaller sampling probability than a collector serving backend servers, without breaking sub-trace completeness.
+.. caution:: To use consistent probability samplers safely with a mixture of probabilities and preserve sub-trace completeness, child spans and log records must be sampled with probability greater than or equal to the parent context.

 Set sampling randomness
 ----------------------------------